 Higher NPS is preferable which means the number of promoters is higher than the number of detractors, which is a good sign.
 A low NPS isn’t a healthy sign which means your customers aren’t happy and are least likely to recommend your business to a friend.

-If you want an easy way to implement NPS for your business, you can try our softwares free trial here!
+If you want an easy way to implement NPS for your business, check out this NPS tool comparison.

 2. Customer Satisfaction (CSAT)